stressatoo/homework/README.md

 # English

-In this repo you will find every very single exercise I made in the last years and counting.
+In this repo you'll find every single exercise I made in the last years and counting.
 It currently includes only C# and its integration with WinForms.
 (Yeah, I don't know XML so I can't use WPF)